PaintedW0lf/Elevating-ACME/README.md

 - Suggestion and strategic plans were made for the management for better functioning and overall profits.

 # Won the title of TOP 5 projects and Data Analysis with Databases Badge
-The project was considered as the one of the top 5 projects among the class of 100-150 students.
+The project was considered as the one of the top 5 projects among the class of 100-150 students and was added to Hall Of Fame( Dr. Lawrence's Website)
 Also,got the badge, presented by UBC Faculty under the guidance of Dr. Ramon Lawrence, which is awarded to a student with one of the top data analysis projects (minimum 90% score) in COSC 304 Introduction to Databases in a given year.
 The data analysis project involves analyzing a large data set to determine trends, perform predictions, and construct visualizations and reports.
 Software systems used include relational databases (MySQL, SQL Server) and analytics software (Excel, Tableau).
 The project also enhances team skills and communication with the student working with a partner.
+# Work in progress-
+Working to add the SQL code and converting the raw files into something that can be access directly.